Bhadja/Inference-in-Bayesian-Networks-Alarm-Network/README.md

 # Inference in Bayesian Networks Alarm Network

-Refer to "Inference in Bayesian Networks Statement.pdf"and the following Image file.
+Refer to "Inference in Bayesian Networks Statement.pdf" and the following Image file.

 ![Screenshot](alarm.png)